-One of the most puzzling questions concerning the viability of General Relativity as a physical theory consists in its feature of predicting singularities of the space-time, where the radial force and the matterenergy density diverge, especially in the cosmological implementations [1, 2, 3].
-The idea that the classical theory must be abandoned, in the limit of extreme curvature values, in view of the inclusion of quantum effects has been not satisfactory addressed by the canonical approach based on the Wheeler-DeWitt (WDW) equation [4, 5, 3, 6].
-In this scenario, the volume of the Universe (more in general, the metric determinant) seems to have the properties of an internal time-like variable for the theory and therefore the emergence of a Big Bounce is conceptually forbidden by the natural flows of a clock [7, 6].
+One of the most puzzling questions concerning the viability of general relativity as a physical theory consists in its feature of predicting singularities of the space-time, where the radial force and the matter-energy density diverge, especially in the cosmological implementations [1-3].
+The idea that the classical theory must be abandoned, in the limit of extreme curvature values, in view of the inclusion of quantum effects has been not satisfactory addressed by the canonical approach based on the Wheeler-DeWitt (WDW) equation [3-6].
+In this scenario, the volume of the Universe (more in general, the metric determinant) seems to have the properties of an internal timelike variable for the theory, and therefore the emergence of a Big Bounce is conceptually forbidden by the natural flows of a clock [6,7].

-Loop Quantum Gravity theory [8, 9, 10, 6] had more success.
-Indeed, it was very successful in determining a Bouncing Cosmology thanks to the discrete nature of the volume and the graph structure of the theory [13, 14, 15], altough its cosmological application suffers some limitations with respect to the survival of the SU(2) symmetry in the Minisuperspace formulation [11, 12].
+Loop quantum gravity theory [6,8-10] had more success.
+Indeed, it was very successful in determining a bouncing cosmology thanks to the discrete nature of the volume and the graph structure of the theory [11-13], although its cosmological application suffers some limitations with respect to the survival of the SU(2) symmetry in the minisuperspace formulation [14,15].

-A more phenomenological way to investigate the

-effects of including cut-off physics in the cosmological dynamics has been identified [16] in the implementation of the Polymer Quantum Mechanics to the cosmological setting, both on a semiclassical and on a purely quantum dynamics [17, 18, 19, 20, 21, 22].
-Such a reformulation of Canonical Quantum Cosmology is able to bring some physical features of the discretized geometry into the dynamical problem, avoiding some technical difficulties that Loop Quantum Cosmology finds in treating general enough cosmological models, like the Bianchi IX Universe (the most general allowed by the homogeneity constraint) [7, 23, 24, 3].
-In [18] it has been studied the implementation of the Polymer Quantum Mechanics to the anisotropy Misner variables of a Bianchi IX Universe, demonstrating how the semiclassical evolution can no longer be chaotic.
-In [20] the same study has been performed by polymer quantizing the Universe volume alone, i.e. the standard isotropic Misner variable.
+A more phenomenological way to investigate the effects of including cutoff physics in the cosmological dynamics has been identified [16] in the implementation of the polymer quantum mechanics to the cosmological setting, both on a semiclassical and on a purely quantum dynamics [17-22].
+Such a reformulation of canonical quantum cosmology is able to bring some physical features of the discretized geometry into the dynamical problem, avoiding some technical difficulties that loop quantum cosmology finds in treating general enough cosmological models, like the Bianchi IX Universe (the most general allowed by the homogeneity constraint) [3,7,23,24].
+In [18], it has been studied the implementation of the polymer quantum mechanics to the anisotropy Misner variables of a Bianchi IX Universe, demonstrating how the semiclassical evolution can no longer be chaotic.
+In [20], the same study has been performed by polymer quantizing the Universe volume alone, i.e., the standard isotropic Misner variable.
 This study is still associated to the presence of semiclassical chaos and the quantum features derived by Misner about quasiclassical states surviving near the singularity are similarly reproduced.
-The singularity is still present in both these analyses, in contrast with the general result derived in [17], where the polymer paradigm is implemented to the cubed scale factor variable instead the usual Misner one, and the non-singular Cosmology predicted in the Loop Quantum Cosmology framework (see [29, 30, 31]).
-In particular, in [30] it is shown that the cosmological singularity of the Bianchi IX spacetime is replaced by a bounce that can be approximated as an instantaneous transition between two classical Bianchi I solutions, with simple transition rules if the relation between the solutions before and after the bounce is expressed in terms of the Misner variables.
+The singularity is still present in both these analyses, in contrast with the general result derived in [17], where the polymer paradigm is implemented to the cubed scale factor variable instead the usual Misner one, and the nonsingular cosmology predicted in giovannetti.1612404@studenti.uniroma1.it giovanni.montani@enea.it the loop quantum cosmology framework (see [25-27]).
+In particular, in [26] it is showed that the cosmological singularity of the Bianchi IX space-time is replaced by a bounce that can be approximated as an instantaneous transition between two classical Bianchi I solutions, with simple transition rules if the relation between the solutions before and after the bounce is expressed in terms of the Misner variables.
 The reconciling point of view of these discrepancies is the observation that the zero eigenvalue of the volume is naturally suppressed in the model quantum dynamics when the cubed scale factor is polymer discretized.
-Conversely, when the standard Misner variable is considered, i.e. the logarithm of the natural scale factor, its discretization does not prevent the semiclassical emergence of an asymptotic zero value for the Universe volume.
+Conversely, when the standard Misner variable is considered, i.e., the logarithm of the natural scale factor, its discretization does not prevent the semiclassical emergence of an asymptotic zero value for the Universe volume.